learning-zone/java-basics/README.md

 #### Q. Difference between String, StringBuffer and StringBuilder?
 #### Q. What is a Memory Leak?
 How can a memory leak appear in garbage collected language?
 #### Q. How many objects will be created with string initialization code?
-#### Q. What is String in Java?
-How does String work in Java?
-String is a data type?
-#### Q. What are different ways to create String Object?
 #### Q. How can we make String upper case or lower case?
 #### Q. What is String subSequence method?
 #### Q. How to convert String to char and vice versa?